gbroxey/blog/_posts/2023-05-26-floor-fac-even.md

 ---
-title: "The Number $\lfloor n!/e \rfloor" Is Even"
+title: "The Number n!/e Is Even"
 tags: [combinatorics]
 date: 2023-05-26
 ---